plblum/jivs/README.md

 	- `IDataTypeConverter` – For these use cases:
 		+ Changing an object value into something as simple as a string or number for Conditions that compare values.
 The JavaScript Date object is a good example, as you should use its getTime() function for comparisons.
 		+ Changing a value to something else.
 Take the Date object again.
 Instead of working with its complete date and time, you may be interested only in the date, the time, or even parts like Month or Hours.
+	- `IDataTypeParser` – For converting the input value into a native value, ready for validation.
+A parser can detect an error and report it for a validator to show.
+Parsers are localizable.
 	- There are also `IDataTypeCheckGenerator`, `IDataTypeComparer`, and `IDataTypeIdentifier` to cover some special cases.
 	- `ConditionFactory` – Creates the Condition objects used by business rules.